 At the price set by the organiser at Pe, the quantity demanded for the tickets i.e. Qd is greater than the quantity supplied of the tickets i.e. Qs.
 In other words, many consumers would like to buy the tickets at Pe but there is not enough seats to meet the overwhelming demand at the price Ps.
 As a result, there is an excess demand at price Ps.
 To clear the excess demand, the organiser should have set the ticket at the equilibrium price Pe, which is not easy to predict in the first place.

-Hence, in reality, you would see the emergence of higher-priced concert tickets sold in the resale market due to the excess demand.
+Hence, in reality, you would see the emergence of higher-priced concert tickets

-5. CONSUMER AND PRODUCER SURPLUS
+5. CONSUMER EXPENDITURE AND PRODUCER REVENUE